chiragparihar/MassEmail/README.md

-Mass email sends myriad number of emails.
-Emails can be customized using html and response links. response for the receipients are stored in the database!
+Mass email sends myriad number of emails which can be customized using html and response links.
+Response for the receipients are stored in the database!
 The website is currently hosted on heroku with minimal setup to cut down cost, so please bare with the loading speed.

 Link to the website: